9/11 conspiracy theories: History

-Some of the conspiracy theories about the September 11 attacks do not involve representational strategies typical of many conspiracy theories that establish a clear dichotomy between good and evil, or guilty and innocent; instead, they call up gradations of negligence and complicity.
-Mathias Bröckers, an early proponent of such theories, dismisses the commonly accepted account of the September 11 attacks as being itself a conspiracy theory that seeks "to reduce complexity, disentangle what is confusing," and "explain the inexplicable".
+Some of the conspiracy theories about the attacks do not involve representational strategies typical of many conspiracy theories that establish a clear dichotomy between good and evil, or guilty and innocent; instead, they call up gradations of negligence and complicity.
+Bröckers, an early proponent of such theories, dismisses the commonly accepted account of the attacks as itself a conspiracy theory that seeks "to reduce complexity, disentangle what is confusing" and "explain the inexplicable".

-Just before the fifth anniversary of the attacks, mainstream news outlets released a flurry of articles on the growth of 9/11 conspiracy theories, with an article in Time stating that "[t]his is not a fringe phenomenon.
+Just before the fifth anniversary of the attacks, mainstream news outlets released a flurry of articles on the growth of 9/11 conspiracy theories.
+Time wrote: "This is not a fringe phenomenon.
 It is a mainstream political reality."
-Several surveys have included questions about beliefs related to the September 11 attacks.
+Several surveys have included questions about beliefs related to the attacks.
 In 2008, 9/11 conspiracy theories topped a "greatest conspiracy theory" list compiled by The Daily Telegraph.
 The list was ranked by following and traction.

-In 2010, the "International Center for 9/11 Studies," a private organization that is said to be sympathetic to conspiracy theories, successfully sued for the release of videos collected by NIST of the attacks and aftermath.
-According to the German daily Frankfurter Allgemeine Zeitung, the videos that were published shortly before the ninth anniversary of the attacks provide "new food for conspiracy theorists."
-Many of the videos show images of 7 World Trade Center, a skyscraper in the vicinity of the WTC towers that also collapsed on September 11, 2001.
+In 2010, the "International Center for 9/11 Studies", a private organization said to be sympathetic to conspiracy theories, sued for the release of videos collected by NIST of the attacks and aftermath.
+According to the German daily Frankfurter Allgemeine Zeitung, the videos that were published shortly before the ninth anniversary of the attacks provided "new food for conspiracy theorists".
+Many of the videos show images of 7 World Trade Center, a skyscraper in the vicinity of the Twin Towers that also collapsed on September 11, 2001.

-9/11 truth figures Steven E. Jones and Mike Berger have further added that the death of Osama bin Laden did not change their questions about the attacks, nor provide closure.
+9/11 truth figures Steven E. Jones and Mike Berger have said that the death of Osama bin Laden did not change their questions about the attacks or provide closure.

-According to writer Jeremy Stahl, since Bush left office, the overall number of believers in 9/11 conspiracy theories has dipped, while the number of people who believe in the most "radical" theories has held fairly steady.
+According to writer Jeremy Stahl, since Bush left office, the number of believers in 9/11 conspiracy theories has decreased, but the number of people who believe in the most "radical" theories has held fairly steady.